vakor50/DailyTasks/README.md

 ### Planned Functionality & To-Do

-- If you miss a day, the counter resets to 0
 - Feature: Milestones, every 10 day streak you get some motivational message "20 days completed on your goal of '100 push ups a day'!
 Keep it up!"
 - Optional field for "why" translates to short blurb under your task as a reminder for why you're doing this (financial stability, fitness, etc.)
 - replace alert for missing field